MrCh0p808/StatWoX/README.md

 StatWoX is a modern open source forms and surveys platform.
 Think Google Forms for usability, Typeform for presentation, and a clean serverless backend designed for developers.

-It allows you to create surveys, share them instantly, collect responses, analyze insights, and export data to Google Drive or local storage.
+It allows you to create surveys, share them instantly, collect responses, analyze insights, and export data.

 Simple concept.
 Focused execution.